 - Visual coding interface: Perfect for younger kids

 - Continue the Learning: Bring your micro:bit home

 This is a BBC micro:bit.

 It’s a “pocket-sized micro-computer” designed by BBC for computer education in the UK that allows you to create super cool inventions.
 Kids use a simple block editor interface to create…

 A Rock, Paper, Scissors Handheld Game.
 That ROCKS!

 A Don’t touch the wire circuit game.

-Kids learn not only to code, but to apply their new found programming superpowers on a variety of real world projects.
-This all culminates in a final project where kids are able to build and code a remote controlled car!
+Kids learn not only to code, but to apply their new found programming superpowers to a variety of real world projects.
+This all culminates in a final project where kids get to solve a problem scenario of their choice using micro:bit!

 - Code a beating LED Heart with micro:bit

 - Make it Useful – Code a Random Dice

 - Sound it out – Make a Keyboard, Shaky hand buzzer game

 - Code a Rock, Paper, Scissors Game